jacobISU/ASCII-Pokemon/README.md

 Lastly, Both PokeMarts and PokeCenters are fully functional.

 ## PLAYER INVENTORY AND ITEMS
-'B' - will open the player's bag revealing a random amount of Potions, Pokeballs, and Revives.(8-ish each)
+'B' - will open the player's bag revealing a random amount of Potions, Pokeballs, and Revives.(8-ish each) <br>
         '1' -   Potion will open a seperate window showing all player's pokemon.
                 Select respective number to heal that Pokemon.
 Full health wont use a potion.
         '2' -   Only available during wild Pokemon battles.
 Otherwise, displays message.